ProjectEli/ShellTracker/README.md

 # ShellTracker

-The code snippets for shell game object tracker in GrowCastle.
+The code snippets for a shell game object tracker function in GrowCastle.

 ProjectEli 2020, under 3-clause BSD license.